AInstein: Can LLMs Solve Research Problems From Parametric Memory Alone?: Methodology

 \subsection{Iterative Refinement via Critique Loops}

-Both the Generalizer and Solver operate under a nested refinement mechanism that mimics scientific inquiry: iterative proposal, critique, and revision, shown in Algorithm~\ref{algo:ours}.
-Each phase has: \begin{enumerate} \item \textbf{Internal Critique Loop (Model $\mathcal{M}_i$):} The inner loop simulates fast, low-cost self-correction.
+The Solver, and during preprocessing the Generalizer, both operate under a nested refinement mechanism that mimics scientific inquiry: iterative proposal, critique, and revision (Algorithm~\ref{algo:ours} in Appendix~\ref{app:algorithm}).
+Each stage has: \begin{enumerate} \item \textbf{Internal Critique Loop (Model $\mathcal{M}_i$):} The inner loop simulates fast, low-cost self-correction.
 An initial draft (problem statement or solution) is generated, then reviewed against task-specific criteria by an internal critic (also $\mathcal{M}_i$).
-The critic provides rubric-based feedback and a binary accept/reject signal.
+The critic scores the draft on task-specific dimensions (1--10 scale) and provides a binary accept/reject judgment extracted from its natural-language assessment.
 If rejected, the draft is revised.
 This process repeats for up to \texttt{MaxInternalAttempts} iterations (=20 in our experiments).
 Prompt~\ref{prompt:generalizer} in Appendix~\ref{app:prompts} shows the generalizer prompt.

-\item \textbf{External Critique Loop (Model $\mathcal{M}_e$):} The outer loop provides a higher-fidelity review from a stronger external model $\mathcal{M}_e$.
+\item \textbf{External Critique Loop (Model $\mathcal{M}_e$):} The outer loop provides a higher-fidelity review from an external model $\mathcal{M}_e$.
 Once the internal loop converges, $\mathcal{M}_e$ evaluates the candidate artifact.
 If the external judgment is negative, the feedback from both critics is incorporated into a new attempt, up to \texttt{MaxExternalAttempts} (=20 in our experiments).
 This ensures that only high-quality outputs are accepted.
 Prompt~\ref{prompt:solver} in Appendix~\ref{app:prompts} shows the solver prompt. \end{enumerate}

-This dual-loop structure operationalizes the dynamics of scientific peer review: rapid local iteration combined with stricter external scrutiny.
+This dual-loop structure mirrors the dynamics of scientific peer review: rapid local iteration combined with stricter external scrutiny.
+In practice, convergence is fast: across the ICLR benchmark, 59\% of problems converge in a single external iteration, with a median of 5--6 total LLM calls per problem (P95: $\sim$60).
+On the ResearchPlanGen benchmark, over 73\% converge in one external iteration (median 3 calls). \\